 - Checks throttle position and TPMS

-- Functions not as comprehensive as the Launch CRP129E
+- Not supportint as many vehicles as the Launch CRP129E

 What comes included with the Launch CRP129, Launch CRP129X, and Launch CRP129E?